 The biggest discounts are during summer in the form of a month's flexible travel in Germany with Deutsche Bahn.
 This has been a year-to-year offer by DB, available from the end of June until August 31, the last purchase date for passes.
 The last date of validity is September 15, so passes bought late in August cannot run full-term, but might still be valuable given the savings.
 There is a restriction in that one leg of each journey must be by ICE, IC or EC train.
 For news keep watch during April and May at the Offers menu of the DB website www.bahn.com.

-There was no 2016 Deutschland-Pass.
+There was no 2016 or 2017 Deutschland-Pass.
 The 2015 Deutschland-Pass rates in first/second class were €449/349, travellers under 27 (second-class only) €269, travellers under 19 (second-class only) €159.
 Twin passes were €669/469 first/second-class but these become family passes as up to three children under 15 accompanied by parents or grandparents travel free.
 More details, conditions and a booking link are at the website.

 National bus networks are growing quickly in response to Germany’s competition policy.
-Buses have become a low-cost point-to-point option in Germany, though buses between main cities are not as frequent or extensive as rail.
+Buses have become a low-cost point-to-point option in Germany, though buses between main cities are not usually as frequent or extensive as rail.